DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 > See the [controller code](https://github.com/DevExpress/aspnet-security-bestpractices/blob/72492709fd0c53fef25414fc77df9a37fc4dc5a7/SecurityBestPractices.Mvc/SecurityBestPractices.Mvc/Controllers/UploadingFiles/UploadingFiles.cs#L101-L130) in the **Controllers\UploadingFiles\UploadingFiles.cs** file for a full code sample.

-Consider the situation where you store temporary files on the server, prior to processing them on the server (for example, to extract the data within to write to a database).
+Consider the situation where you save data to temporary files on the server before you process it and, for example, write the result to a database.

 To avoid a security breach, you will need to ensure that these files are inaccessible to third parties.